Afroz-Shaikh/NukeCache/README.md

 A bespoke Windows utility app to clear cache and temporary files.

 ## Description

-serves as a *personal* utility tool, tailored for optimizing gaming performance by efficiently clearing cache and temporary files, along with performing various other Windows utility tasks.
+serves as a *personal* utility tool, tailored for  optimizing gaming performance by  clearing cache and temporary files, along with performing various other Windows utility tasks.